Topics

 If you have extended medical insurance, each company has different rules about out-of-province services.
 Your health insurance provider may decide:

 • You are NOT covered for any out-of-province medical procedures, services, or treatment.
-For example, your regular teeth cleaning wouldn’t be covered.
+For example, your dental insurance wouldn’t be covered.

 • You are covered for but only up to the limit dictated in your home province.
 For example, BC has a standard dental cleaning price, whereas Alberta dentist’s prices vary.
 If you are from BC and get your teeth cleaned in Alberta, your dental coverage limit will be the limit set for BC, meaning you could have to pay for the difference.